-As a regulatory organization, the FDA is responsible for ensuring that M&S used in regulatory or clinical decisions is reliable.
+As a regulatory organization, the FDA is responsible for ensuring that CM&S used to support regulatory submissions is reliable.
 The credibility of a computational models is defined as the trust, based on all available evidence, in the predictive capability of the model.

 Regulatory Science Gaps and Challenges

 Major regulatory science gaps and challenges that drive the Credibility of Computational Models Program are: